Yasin Valley: History

-Early period

-Yasin Valley served as the administrative center of Worshigum, which was under the suzerainty of the Mehtars rulers who emerged from Chitral.
-The Mehtars of Yasin were great warriors and fought against the Sikhs and the Dogras of Kashmir in Gilgit Agency.
-But more often, they fought with each other, intrigued and murdered each other.

-In 1895, the British took control of the territory under the Gilgit Agency.
-By this point, Yasin had become firmly recognized as part of the princely state of Jammu and Kashmir.
+Yasin Valley served as the administrative center of Worshigum, which was under the suzerainty of the Khushwaqt dynasty which originated in Chitral.
+The Mehtars of Yasin were great warriors and fought against the Sikhs and the Dogras of Kashmir under Gohar Aman.
+In 1863, Dogras invaded Yasin and massacred its people, thus bringing it under their suzerainty.
+In 1895, the British took control of the territory and made it part of the Gilgit Agency.

 People

 The primary languages of Yasin Valley are Burushaski language and Khowar Language.
 English, Wakhi, and Shina are also widely understood.

-The majority of the people in Yasin are Ismailis, who lead their lives according to the Islamic principles more concerned with the imam of the time.
-Currently Aga Khan V is the imam and spiritual leader of the Ismailis.
-However, other branches of both as Sunni and Shia Islam also live in Yasin.
+The majority of the people in Yasin are Isma'ilis, who consider Aga Khan V their spiritual leader.
+However, people following other branches of both Sunni and Shia Islam also live in Yasin.
 Ethnically, the people of Yasin are of Burusho origin; however, there are some migrants from different parts of the country.

 Havaldar Lalak Jan Shaheed who was given the Pakistan Military's highest award Nishan-e-Haider for his bravery in Kargil War in 1999, belonged to Hundur in Yasin valley.